Memories of Murder: Plot

 In October 1986, two women are found raped and murdered on the outskirts of a small town.
-Local detective Park Doo-man, not having dealt with such a serious case before, is overwhelmed—evidence is improperly collected, the police's investigative methods are suspicious, and their forensic technology is near non-existent.
-Park claims he has a way of determining suspects by eye contact.
-He questions a scarred mentally handicapped boy, Baek Kwang-ho, because he used to follow one of the victims around town.
-Park uses his eye contact method, thinking Baek is responsible, and has his partner Cho beat confessions out of Baek.
+Local detective Park Doo-man, not having dealt with such a serious case before, is overwhelmed.
+Evidence is improperly collected, investigative methods are suspicious, and forensic technology is near non-existent.
+Park claims to be able to find suspects by eye contact.
+He questions a scarred mentally handicapped boy, Baek Kwang-ho, after Park's girlfriend Seol-yung suggests the boy used to follow one of the victims around town.
+Park's partner Cho beats Baek and forces him to confess.